 Resources for Drugged Driving Prevention

-The following are resources you may contact for more information about drugs, drug abuse, and drugged driving.
+The following are resources you may contact for more information about drugs, drug use, and drugged driving.
 You will find places and phone numbers, referral and physician locators, and materials to learn more information.

 The Academy of Addiction Psychiatry (AAAP) offers a patient referral program and physician locator.

 American Academy of Child and Adolescent Psychiatry (AACAP) offers a substance use resource center.

 The American Academy of Family Physicians: Patient Resource on Opioid Addiction outlines the basic information on drugs and alcohol that is necessary to understand their potential dangers.